Nitro Manual

 Let's start with Crop.
 For most adjustments, you do not need to click the checkbox before working.
 The checkbox will automatically enable as soon as you start dragging sliders or otherwise working with the adjustment.
 A reset button will appear as well.
 You can click the checkbox to turn the adjustment off, or you can clear the adjustment by clicking the reset button.

 The crop tool is mostly self-explanatory; however, an important control appears when you turn it on.
 In the image below, you can see a number sign button.
 This controls a rule of thirds guide.
 Next to it is a megapixel reading that tells you the size of the image after the crop has been applied.
-Press the "checkmark" button to exit the crop tool.

 You can straighten in a few different ways.
 First, you can drag the straighten slider, which will display a grid as you do that.
 Second, you can use the straighten tool.
 When you engage this tool, you can simply drag on a line in the image that should be level, but isn’t (either a vertical or horizontal line - it doesn’t matter).
 You may find it is easier to drag just above or to the side of the line in question.
 That will compute the angle and straighten the image.

 The white balance adjustment shows the color temperature and tint of the image, and you can adjust them if the image has a tint you want to neutralize (or add).
-Color temperature is expressed in degrees Kelvin, where lower temperatures result in a bluer image and higher temperatures in a redder image.
+Color temperature is expressed in degrees Kelvin, where lower temperatures result in a bluer image and higher temperatures result in a redder image.

 There are also presets for common scenes, such as daylight or fluorescent lighting.
 One way to adjust white balance is to use the auto white balance control.
 It looks for an area that it thinks should be a gray value and then changes the temperature and tint so that it matches.
 Alternatively, you can use an eyedropper.
 When you use the eyedropper, do something similar to what the auto white balance is doing: look for an area that should be gray.
 You don't want to choose a white pixel or a very bright one; you don't want something too close to black.
 Look for a uniform midtone - a patch of color that should be gray, but isn’t -- that gives the white balance algorithm the most latitude.
 You can also drag the eyedropper to get a white balance change in real-time.